ahundt/code_to_pdfs/README.md

-# grading-deep-learning
+# Code to PDFs

-Utilities and notes for grading assignments
+Utilities and notes for converting code repositories to pdfs.
+I created this as a helpful tool for grading assignments.

 setup is tested with [homebrew](brew.sh) on mac, might work with [linuxbrew](http://linuxbrew.sh) on linux, or you can find the steps to install the equivalent packages and if you do, please update this readme!

-# bulk clone github repositories
+# Bulk clone github repositories

 1. set up your [github API token](https://developer.github.com/v3/auth/).